Transforming our health care system’s culture

 Patient-oriented research (POR) is a partnership between patients, the public and any person or organization working in health in the areas of research, care and social services.

-Since its inception, the Unit has placed patient-oriented, partnered research at the heart of its initiatives.
+Since its inception, the Unit has placed patient oriented research at the heart of its initiatives.

 Fulfilling Our Ambitions